lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 The new package must be added to the `etc/repos.yaml file in the lsst/repos repository`_ along with its corresponding GitHub URL.
-This file is governed by a "self-merge" policy: upon opening a pull request, it will be checked by the :doc:`stack-os-matrix Jenkins job </stack/jenkins-stack-os-matrix>`, and developers may merge without further review on success.
+This file is governed by a "self-merge" policy: upon opening a pull request, it will be checked by Travis CI, and developers may merge without further review on success.
 Refer to :jira:`RFC-75` for background.

 The new package then needs to be added to the :file:`ups/*.table` file (and possibly the :file:`ups/*.cfg` file) of one or more other packages in the